 Listen to the Reformed Witness Hour each Sunday - on a radio station near you, on Sermonaudio, or on your favorite podcast - wherever you are!

-- This month - February 2025 - the RWH is broadcasting four gospel messages by Rev. C. Haak.
-Today's message is titled "Creation" based on Psalm 19:1-6.
+- This month - May 2025 - the RWH is broadcasting four gospel messages by Rev. C. Haak that begin to treat the Beatitudes our Lord spoke.
+This week's message is titled "Blessed Are They That Mourn" based on Matthew 5:4.

 - The Reformed Witness Hour publishes each month's messages in an attractive booklet.
 These printed sermons are a great blessing to many and are distributed all over the world, including to many prisoners in the U.S. If you or your Evangelism Committee would like to receive these, let the RWHC know and they will add you to the mailing list (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).